West Virginia: Waiting game, video games as teachers strike

-CHARLESTON, W.Va. — As a strike by West Virginia teachers drags on, students are playing a waiting game — and for some, more video games — as they find ways to keep busy.

-The teacher walkout over pay and benefits in this Appalachian mountain state shuttered classrooms Feb.
-22 but shows no signs of an immediate resolution.
-Now some schoolchildren are spending more time at the soccer field or the skating rink while parents are kept anxiously waiting and trying to fill those idle hours.
+CHARLESTON, W.Va. — A statewide strike by West Virginia's teachers entered a new week Monday with no resolution in sight.
+Teachers are waiting for state lawmakers to agree on a pay raise, and the state House and Senate haven't scheduled a meeting to resolve their differences.

+Many teachers said they'd rather be in the classroom.
+But they say they believe they've come too far to back down.

-And teachers are showing rising discontent as the strike drags on, amid concerns about their own income.
+That leaves West Virginia's parents anxiously trying to fill their children's idle hours with something besides play video games, and teachers showing rising discontent as the strike drags on amid concerns about their own income.

 "What we're seeing is a movement in the U.S. Not just a labor movement.
 It's a class of people rising up," said Sam Brunett, an art teacher at Morgantown High School.

-After four years without any pay increase, many teachers said they'd rather be in the classroom.
-But they say they believe they've come too far to back down.

-The walkout began last month after Gov. Jim Justice signed a 2 percent pay raise for next year.
-The House of Delegates later approved a 5 percent increase negotiated last week by Justice with the unions.
+The walkout began after Gov. Jim Justice signed a 2 percent pay raise for next year.
+The House of Delegates later approved a 5 percent increase, negotiated last week between Justice and the unions.

 House of Delegates spokesman Jared Hunt said Sunday no committee meeting has been scheduled.
 So the wait continues.